It has been a long journey, but if you dream, have the ambition and want to work hard, then you can achieve it-Mo Farah.

 ● The enjoyment of winning and how to cope if you don’t!

 At Scotts, these are behaviours and attributes we endeavour to promote throughout the whole curriculum.

-At Scott's we follow the PE scheme IPEP.
-This allows for children to gain the relevant skills needed to participate in a range of Sports.
-Here is our PE plan for the year:
+At Scott's, we follow the PE scheme IPEP, allowing children to gain the relevant skills needed to participate in a range of Sports.

 We are very proud of the children's sporting achievements.